DanielBelovol/ThumbnailTester/README.md

-# ThumbnailTester API & Data Structures Documentation
+# ThumbnailTester & Data Structures Documentation

 This document provides a comprehensive overview of the WebSocket API and data structures used by the ThumbnailTester backend service.